Right Turn on Red vs. U-Turn – Who has the Right of Way?

 Who has the right of way when making a U-turn?

-When making a U-turn, the driver must yield the right of way to all other vehicles and pedestrians already in the intersection.
-This means that if another vehicle is lawfully proceeding through the intersection—such as making a right turn on red or continuing straight on a green light—the driver making the U-turn must wait until the intersection is clear.
 The key rule is that U-turns should be executed only when it is safe to do so, without disrupting the flow of traffic or endangering others.
 Failure to yield properly during a U-turn can lead to accidents and potential traffic violations.

 Can I file a car accident lawsuit if I’m partially at fault?